Banking · Personal & Corporate · Serbia Updated June 2026

 • Multi-currency business account — EUR, USD, RSD and others

-• Online banking with admin controls for multiple users
+• Online banking with multi-user admin controls

 • International SWIFT and SEPA transfers